AgateHunter/reading-notes/README.md

 ![Natalie doing things](https://www.transmarine.com/wp-content/uploads/2023/04/bellingham.jpg)

 ## About This Page
-Join me on my learning journey, as I exercise my mind's capacity to learn new things, and practices the many ways of having a growth mindset.
-On this page, I will be documenting key concepts necessary for strong software developers, and sharing them in a way that is easily accessible, even to those with no technical background!
+Join me on my learning journey, as I exercise my mind's capacity to learn new things, and practices the many ways of having a *growth mindset*.
+On this page, I will be documenting key concepts necessary for strong software developers, and sharing them in a way that is easily accessible, even to those with **no** technical background!